rudra-singh1/scn-documentation/learn/lte-networks.md

 ---
-title: LTE Architecture
+title: LTE Networks
 parent: Learn
 ---

-# LTE Architecture
+# LTE Networks

 Our network uses a 4G LTE network architecture.
 Understanding everything is a huge challenge, but understanding it at a high-level is very achievable.